If your side hustle fails, it is because you abandoned it.

 But I am not the only one.

 According to a study by Vistaprint, more than a quarter of Americans (27%) turned a hobby into a side hustle in the last few years.
-Moreover, 55% admitted that they would like to start one, but they are yet to take the leap.
+Moreover, 55% admitted that they would like to start one, but they are yet to leap.

 But starting a side hustle is not easy — there are many sacrifices you need to make and many reasons you could fail.
 So even if you could predict the success of a side hustle by analyzing some of the parameters, it would be better to prevent its failure first.